langchain-ai/langchainjs/docs/docs/tracing.md

 You can view an overview of tracing [here.](https://langchain.readthedocs.io/en/latest/tracing.html) To spin up the tracing backend, run `docker compose up` (or `docker-compose up` if on using an older version of `docker`) in the `langchain` directory.
+You can also use the `langchain-server` command if you have the python `langchain` package installed.

 Here's an example of how to use tracing in `langchain.js`.
 All that needs to be done is setting the `LANGCHAIN_HANDLER` environment variable to `langchain`.